cysouw/diathesis/text/c05_preverbs.md

 d.
 Die Bemerkung erbost ihn.
 :::

-Not all verbs derived from adjectives have different argument structure with a prefix, e.g. *erwachen* 'to wake up' [@Next].
-There is a similar difference in meaning of the predicate without prefix (i.e. stative) 'to be awake' [@Next a] and with the prefix (i.e. be caused) 'to become awake' [@Next b], but there is no added causer (see [@sec:preverb-adjectives-without-diathesis]).
+Not all verbs derived from adjectives have different argument structure with a prefix, e.g. *erwachen* 'to wake up' [@next].
+There is a similar difference in meaning of the predicate without prefix (i.e. stative) 'to be awake' [@next a] and with the prefix (i.e. be caused) 'to become awake' [@next b], but there is no added causer (see [@sec:preverb-adjectives-without-diathesis]).

 :::ex
 a.
 Die Kinder sind wach.